FranciscoCalatrava/NLP_Project_WASP/README.md

 If you experience issues with the package `essentia-tensorflow`, such as:

-"from essentia.standard import MonoLoader, TensorflowPredict2D, TensorflowPredictMusiCNN,TensorflowPredictEffnetDiscogs
+`from essentia.standard import MonoLoader, TensorflowPredict2D, TensorflowPredictMusiCNN,TensorflowPredictEffnetDiscogs
-ImportError: cannot import name 'TensorflowPredict2D' from 'essentia.standard' (./music_sentiment_prediction/nlp/lib/python3.10/site-packages/essentia/standard.py)"
+ImportError: cannot import name 'TensorflowPredict2D' from 'essentia.standard' (./music_sentiment_prediction/nlp/lib/python3.10/site-packages/essentia/standard.py)`

 Perform a pip uninstall of both `essentia` and `essentia-tensorflow`, and then reinstall only `essentia-tensorflow`.
 This may resolve potential compatibility issues.
 ## Models